Rajasankar14/Google_login_Android_Native_JetPackComposee/README.md

 •	Coil
 •	Navigation

-Firebase Products:
+**Firebase Products:**
 Firebase Authentication

-N0te : Create new Project in Fire base and enable Gmail login.
+Note : Create new Project in Fire base and enable Gmail login.
 1) Download google-services.json
 2) Add web client app id and replace with google_gmail_login and run the application